uvicmakerlab/LongNowOfUlysses/English 507/schedule.md

 ## January 22nd (Meeting 3) – Planning a Literary Exhibit (continued)

-Reading: 		Bourriaud, from Relational Aesthetics
+Reading: Bourriaud, from *Relational Aesthetics*

-Example Collections and Exhibits: The Deena Larsen Collection, Europeana, Out of the Trenches, The Walt Whitman Archive, The Knotted Line and Queer Zine Archive Project
+Example Collections and Exhibits: *The Deena Larsen Collection*, *Europeana*, *Out of the Trenches*, *The Walt Whitman Archive*, *The Knotted Line*, and &Queer Zine Archive Project*

 Log: Thought Piece

 Presentation: Thought Piece (two minutes)

-Discussion: 	How do we occupy an exhibit?
-How do exhibits exist online and off?
+Discussion: "How do we occupy an exhibit?
+How do exhibits exist online and off?"

-Lecture: 		Conjecture and the Speculative Humanities
+Lecture: "Conjecture and the Speculative Humanities"

-Workshops: 		Using MLA Guidelines to Evaluate an Exhibit
+Workshops: "Using MLA Guidelines to Evaluate an Exhibit" and "Prototyping Exhibits"

-Prototyping Exhibits

-January 29th (Meeting 4) – Modelling a Literary Exhibit
+## January 29th (Meeting 4) – Modelling a Literary Exhibit

 Reading: McCarty, “Knowing . . . : Modeling in Literary Studies”

 Log: Needs Assessment and Outcomes Statement

 Presentation: First Group Report (two minutes)

-Discussion: 		How do we practice models of?
-Models for?
+Discussion: "How do we practice models of?
+Models for?"

-Lecture: 	Interoperable and Customized?: An Overview of the NINCH Guide to Good Practice
+Lecture: "Interoperable *and* Customized?: An Overview of the NINCH Guide to Good Practice"

-Workshops: 		Constructing a Data Model
+Workshops: "Constructing a Data Model" and "Exhibit Development"

-Exhibit Development

-February 5th (Meeting 5) – Modelling a Literary Exhibit (continued)
+## February 5th (Meeting 5) – Modelling a Literary Exhibit (continued)

-Reading: 		Besser, “The Past, Present, and Future of Digital Libraries”

-Brown, Clements, and Grundy, “Going Electronic”

-Unsworth, “Scholarly Primitives: What Methods Do Humanities Researchers Have in Common, and How Might our Tools Reflect This?”

-Bowker and Star, from Sorting Things Out
+Reading: Besser, “The Past, Present, and Future of Digital Libraries”; Brown, Clements, and Grundy, “Going Electronic”; Unsworth, “Scholarly Primitives: What Methods Do Humanities Researchers Have in Common, and How Might our Tools Reflect This?”; Bowker and Star, from *Sorting Things Out*; Balsamo, from *Designing Culture*

-Balsamo, from Designing Culture

 Log: None

 Presentation: Second Group Report (two minutes)

 Guest: Jana Millar Usiskin

-Discussion: 	How do we interact with data models?
-When and how are they invisible?
+Discussion: "How do we interact with data models?
+When and how are they invisible?"

-Lecture: 		Materialist Approaches to Data and Classification
+Lecture: "Materialist Approaches to Data and Classification"

-Workshops: 		Building Data-Driven Expressions with SIMILE Exhibit Development
+Workshops: "Building Data-Driven Expressions with SIMILE" and "Exhibit Development"

-Note: 	You should have met with me during my office hours or by appointment at least once by now.
+*Note: You should have met with me during my office hours or by appointment at least once by now.*

-February 12th (Meeting 6) – The Materiality of a Literary Exhibit
+## February 12th (Meeting 6) – The Materiality of a Literary Exhibit

-Reading Due: 	Kirschenbaum et al., “Digital Materiality: Preserving Access to Computers as Complete Environments”

-Chun, “The Enduring Ephemeral, or the Future Is a Memory”

-Alex + Ben, “Bundled, Buried & Behind Closed Doors”
+Reading Due: Kirschenbaum et al., “Digital Materiality: Preserving Access to Computers as Complete Environments”; Chun, “The Enduring Ephemeral, or the Future Is a Memory”; Alex + Ben, “Bundled, Buried & Behind Closed Doors”

 Log: Data Model

 Presentation: None

-Discussion: 		How do we study digital objects as physical things?
+Discussion: "How do we study digital objects as physical things?"

-Lecture: 		The Dog Can't Eat It: Emulating Electronic Environments
+Lecture: "The Dog Can't Eat It: Emulating Electronic Environments"

-Workshops: 		Data Curation and Provenance
+Workshops: "Data Curation and Provenance"  and "Exhibit Development"

-Exhibit Development

-February 19th (Reading Break)
+## February 19th (Reading Break)

 No meeting

-February 26th (Meeting 7) – Computation and the Literary Exhibit
+## February 26th (Meeting 7) – Computation and the Literary Exhibit

-Reading:		Ramsay, “Algorithmic Criticism”

-Manovich, “Cultural Analytics”

-Samuels and McGann, “Deformance and Interpretation”

-Moretti, “Conjectures on World Literature”
+Reading: Ramsay, “Algorithmic Criticism”; Manovich, “Cultural Analytics”; Samuels and McGann, “Deformance and Interpretation”; and Moretti, “Conjectures on World Literature”

 Log: None

 Presentation: Third Group Report (two minutes)

-Discussion: 	How do we read with computers?
+Discussion: "How do we read with computers?
 Under what assumptions?
-To what effects?
+To what effects?"

-Lecture: 		Human + Computer Vision: Scaling Interpretation
+Lecture: "Human + Computer Vision: Scaling Interpretation"

-Workshops: 		TAPoR for Textual Study and Research
+Workshops: "TAPoR for Textual Study and Research" and "Exhibit Development"

-Exhibit Development

-March 5th (Meeting 8) – The Interface of a Literary Exhibit
+## March 5th (Meeting 8) – The Interface of a Literary Exhibit

 Reading: 		Drucker, “Humanities Approaches to Interface Theory”